Helping Zambians lead healthier lives since 1999.

-Under this three-year project, funded by the U.S. Department of Defense (DOD), Jhpiego is supporting the Defence Force of Zambia (DFZ) and the DOD’s HIV/AIDS Prevention Program to reduce the number of new HIV infections and other sexually transmitted infections among active members of the DFZ, their families and the civilian communities served by the Zambian military.
-This is being achieved by scaling up HIV testing services as well as HIV care and treatment, including prevention of mother-to-child transmission of HIV.
-In addition, the project seeks to improve case management of orphans and vulnerable children and survivors of gender-based violence, provide HIV prevention services for active military members and priority populations, strengthen the capacity of the DFZ to implement and manage community HIV services and increase access to high-quality data for decision-making.
+- Military-Specific HIV/AIDS Prevention, Care and Treatment Program for PEPFAR: This three-year project supports the DFZ and DHAPP to reduce new HIV infections and other sexually transmitted infections among active members of the DFZ, their families and civilian communities served by the Zambian military.
+This is being achieved by scaling up HIV testing services and HIV care and treatment.
+The project is also improving case management of orphans and vulnerable children and survivors of gender-based violence, providing HIV prevention services for active military members and priority populations, strengthening DFZ capacity to implement and manage community HIV services, and increasing access to high-quality data for decision-making.

 This multi-country project—funded by Gavi, the Vaccine Alliance—targets several African countries.
 The overarching project goal is to support Ministries of Health with their national vaccination rollout, contributing to the elimination of cervical cancer in the targeted countries by achieving an equitable coverage rate of at least 70% among eligible girls by 2030.
 To reach this goal, Jhpiego is linking secondary prevention of cervical cancer (i.e., screening for cervical cancer) to primary prevention efforts (i.e., HPV vaccination)—and vice versa.
 To achieve equitable coverage, Jhpiego is using a multipronged approach to reach in- and out-of-school girls through activities such as school-based campaigns and community-based campaigns to reach out-of-school youth.
 This multipronged approach focuses on four areas: 1) community engagement with stakeholders and beneficiaries for social mobilization; 2) capacity development of health care providers; 3) vaccination integration into existing programs for adolescent/school health; and 4) ensuring high-quality HPV vaccination services.